Canopy Security · UX Design & Research

 The Problem

-Users couldn't manage their own account.
-In a security app.
+Users couldn't delete their own account.
+On a security app.
 Let that sink in.

 Canopy is a vehicle security app.
-Think of it as a smart alarm system that lives on your phone.
-Users trust it with their vehicle, their possessions and tools, their location data, and their personal information.
-So when I discovered the planned sign up flow required clicking through an external email link and deleting your account meant contacting support and waiting days for confirmation, I knew we had a real problem on our hands.
+Users trust it with their vehicle, their location data, and their personal information.
+So when I discovered that deleting your account meant emailing support and waiting up to a week for manual confirmation, I knew we had a trust problem on our hands — not just a UX problem.

 Discovery